 At 35% APR over 60 months, you pay back $8,500 on a $4,000 loan.
 The monthly payment looks manageable at $141.
 The total cost of borrowing is 2.1 times the original loan amount.

 At 8% APR, stretching from 12 to 60 months costs you an extra $698 in interest.
 At 35% APR, that same stretch costs an extra $3,677.
-The longer the term, the more expensive the loan - and the higher your rate, the more that extra time costs you.
+The longer the term, the more expensive the loan.
+And the higher your rate, the more that extra time costs you.
 If your APR is above 20%, borrow for the shortest term you can comfortably handle and pay it off early whenever possible.

-APR Caps and Lender Licensing
+h2] APR Caps and Lender Licensing

 Before you apply anywhere, verify that the lender is licensed in your state and operating within your state's rate limits.
-This isn't just due diligence - in some states, a contract with an unlicensed lender is unenforceable, and any interest you've already paid can be clawed back.
+This isn't just due diligence.
+In some states, a contract with an unlicensed lender is unenforceable, and any interest you've already paid can be clawed back.

-APR Caps by State: Key Reference Points
+APR Caps by State.
+Key Reference Points

 | State | Max APR for Unsecured Loans | Notes |